OmarJames8/Stats/README.md

 # Stats
-## will be going over the topics of Probability , distrubitons, confidence interval and hypothesis.
+## I will be going over the topics of Probability , distrubitons, confidence interval and hypothesis.